dannyquist/re/ghidra/ghidra-getting-started.md

 ## Radare

 I have not evaluated Radare, so I will refrain from commenting on it.
+The price is right on this tool.

 ## Hopper